roman-milk/roman-milk.github.io/surrounded.md

  "Okay."
 Elise said, "Are you guys ready to go, or do you need a little more time?"

  "Uh, if you guys are ready, go ahead.
 I'll look at the menu a bit more."
 Amanda said, flipping it open.
-Report_Story #2